-The Analysis button in the Tubule analysis panel (Fig. 10.1(a)) calculates a number of graph-theoretic metrics for the network of tubules, excluding the cisternal nodes and cisternal perimeter, for each time-point, that are displayed in the Results panel (Fig. 10.2)
+The Analysis button in the Tubule analysis panel (Fig. 10.1(a)) calculates a set of quantitative metrics for each tubule by using the pixel co-ordinates in each edge to extract corresponding values from the width, speed and persistency images (Table 10.1).